Beef Pochero aka Cocido

 4. Add potatoes and bananas.
 Simmer until bananas and potatoes are almost tender, about 20 minutes

-5. Stir in chorizo de bilbao and chick peas and continue simmering for another 10 minutes.
+5. Stir in chorizo de bilbao and chick peas and continue simmering for another 10 minutes. ( I prefer the chorizo bilbao in Purefood cans because there is no red coloring that seeps out during the cooking)

 6. Add cabbage and pechay and let simmer until vegetables are cooked but still firm